Techne studentship 2023

 Studentships are awarded by Techne to the best students put forward by its member universities.

-Open to home and international candidates.
-EU students are now classed as International students and the UKRI/AHRC competition is now open to all international students who can apply for a full fees and stipend award.
-Please note that students will be responsible for the difference between home fees and International fees.
-Studentships are open to students who have already started their doctoral study but they must have at least 50% of the funded period of an AHRC award (usually 18 months full time) remaining at the time they start their scholarship.
+Studentships are open to students who have already started their doctoral study but must have at least 50% of the funded period of an AHRC award (usually 18 months full time) remaining at the time they start their scholarship.

-Please see guidance on residency requirements outlined in the UK Research and Innovation's (UKRI) Terms and Conditions of Research Council Training Grants.
+Please see guidance on residency requirements outlined in the UK Research and Innovation's (UKRI) Terms and Conditions of Research Council Training Grants (PDF).

 How to apply